Millipede: Classification

 Approximately 12,000 millipede species have been described.
 Estimates of the true number of species on earth range from 15,000 to as high as 80,000.
 Few species of millipede are at all widespread; they have very poor dispersal abilities, depending as they do on terrestrial locomotion and humid habitats.
 These factors have favoured genetic isolation and rapid speciation, producing many lineages with restricted ranges.

 The living members of the Diplopoda are divided into sixteen orders in two subclasses.
 The basal subclass Penicillata contains a single order, Polyxenida (bristle millipedes).
 All other millipedes belong to the subclass Chilognatha consisting of two infraclasses: Pentazonia, containing the short-bodied pill millipedes, and Helminthomorpha (worm-like millipedes), containing the great majority of the species.
+A recent phylogenomic analysis using 311 orthologous genes placed 15 orders in a phylogenetic context.

 Outline of classification

 The higher-level classification of millipedes is presented below, based on Shear, 2011, and Shear & Edgecombe, 2010 (extinct groups).
 Recent cladistic and molecular studies have challenged the traditional classification schemes above, and in particular the position of the orders Siphoniulida and Polyzoniida is not yet well established.
 The placement and positions of extinct groups (†) known only from fossils is tentative and not fully resolved.
 After each name is listed the author citation: the name of the person who coined the name or defined the group, even if not at the current rank.